|BSE: N.A.||Sector: N.A.|

 16. Constitution of Board of Director

-16.1 The following changes have taken place in the Board of Directors of the Bankduring the financial year ended 31stMarch 2016.
+16.1 The following changes have taken place in the Board of Directors of the Bankduring the financial year ended 31st March 2019.

-16.2 Shri Jai Kumar Garg was appointed as the Managing Director & Chief ExecutiveOfficer on the Board of the Bank and assumed office on 01.02.2016.
+16.3 Ms P. V. Bharathi was appointed as the Managing Director and Chief ExecutiveOfficer on the Board of the Bank and assumed office on 01.02.2019.

-16.3 Shri Sunil Mehta was appointed as Executive Director on the Board of the Bank andassumed office on 22nd January 2016.
+16.4 Shri Birupaksha Mishra was appointed as the Executive Director on the Board of theBank and assumed office on 26.12.2018.

-16.6 The Board places on record its appreciation for the guidance and counsel receivedfrom Shri S. R. Bansal and Shri B. K. Srivastav during deliberations of the Board/Committees ofthe Board and also in the conduct of the Banks business during theirtenure of office as Directors of the Bank.
+Executive Officer of the Bank has ceased to be a Managing Director and Chief ExecutiveOfficer from 1st February 2019 on completion of his term on 31stJanuary 2019.
+16.6 The Board places on record its appreciation for the guidance andcounsel received from Shri Jai Kumar Garg during deliberations of the Board/Committees ofthe Board and also in the conduct of the Bank's business during their tenure of office asDirector of the Bank.

-17. Directors Responsibility Statements
+17. Directors' Responsibility Statements